viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 ### Inside MAIV's base

-Start by placing MAIV face-down on a large table or floor, and finding the six screw locations.
+Start by placing MAIV face-down on a large table or floor, and find the six screw locations on the bottom near the wheels.
-Unscrew each screw (if yours has all of its screws intact, ours was missing a few), and place the base wheels-down.
+Unscrew each screw (if yours has all of its screws intact, ours was missing a few), detach the lower base and place it wheels-down.

 <div class="td-max-width-on-larger-screens">
 <img src="../../img/maiv/maiv_base_open.jpg" alt="Omnibot MAIV base opened." class="alignleft" title="Omnibot MAIV base opened." style="max-width: 250px;" />